7egz/McMakler-2/README.md

 2- ###NOTE:

-***i used both bootstrap and less to show off my skills, i used bootstrap in navbar and less in the rest of app also to write raw css.
+***i used both bootstrap and less, i used bootstrap in navbar and less in the rest of app also to write raw css.

 ***i used angular to create the app because it make my work dynamic and arranged and the powerful of angular show when the app become more and more big, i create base structure of the website which is the start to build the rest of the website.